Uber, Lyft start picking up passengers at Logan Airport

-BOSTON (WHDH) - Travelers will soon have more ways to catch a ride from Logan International Airport.
+BOSTON (WHDH) - BOSTON (WHDH) – Travelers now have more ways to catch a ride from Logan International Airport.

-Uber reached a deal with the Massachusetts Port Authority to allow its low-cost UberX service to pick up customers at the airport starting Wednesday.
+Uber reached a deal with the Massachusetts Port Authority to allow its low-cost UberX service to pick up customers at the airport that started on Wednesday.

 Passengers were already able to hail rides through Uber’s app, but only from licensed chauffeur drivers.
 That excluded the majority of Uber drivers, who offer rides in their personal vehicles.